Have you checked this latest 31-point SEO checklist?

 According to a recent study, it has been found that pages with short URLs tend to rank better.

-However, there is no compromise on the descriptiveness of your URL.
+However, there should be no compromise on the descriptiveness of your URL.
 Your URL must provide an insight into what the user in actually looking for.

 Another benefit of using descriptive URLs is that you can include targeted keywords.